liffiton/ATLeS/README.md

 The server software is written in Python, and it runs under Linux, OS X, or Windows.

 Please visit the main [ATLeS website](https://liffiton.github.io/ATLeS) or look in the ``docs`` folder for more details and documentation.

+## Authors

+ATLeS was created by Mark Liffiton and Brad Sheese at [Illinois Wesleyan University](https://www.iwu.edu/).

+## Open-Source Licenses

+Each part of the ATLeS project is licensed under one of two open-source licenses, depending on what type of material it is.
+See ''[docs/licenses.md](docs/licenses.md)'' for details.